COVID-19 pandemic in Hubei: Discovery

-On 13 March 2020, an unverified report from the South China Morning Post suggested that a COVID-19 case, traced back to 17 November 2019, in a 55-year-old from Hubei province, may have been the first patient.
-On 27 March 2020, news outlets citing a government document reported that a 57-year-old woman, who tested positive for the coronavirus disease on 10 December 2019 and was described in The Wall Street Journal on 6 March 2020, may have been patient zero in the COVID-19 pandemic.
-Nonetheless, a viral pneumonia patient with an unknown cause was hospitalized at Jinyintan Hospital on December 1, 2019, although the patient did not have any exposure to Huanan Seafood Market.
+On March 13, 2020, an unverified report from the South China Morning Post suggested that a COVID-19 case, traced back to November 17, 2019, in a 55-year-old from Hubei province, may have been the first patient.
+On March 27, 2020, news outlets citing a government document reported that a 57-year-old woman, who had tested positive for the coronavirus disease on December 10, 2019 and was described in The Wall Street Journal on March 6, 2020, may have been patient zero in the COVID-19 pandemic.
+A viral pneumonia patient with an unknown cause was hospitalized at Jinyintan Hospital on December 1, 2019, even though the patient did not have any exposure to the Huanan Seafood Market.
 An outbreak of the virus began among people who had been exposed to the market nine days later.
-On December 26, Shanghai PHC received a sample of a patient with unknown pneumonia from Wuhan CDC and Wuhan Central Hospital and started an investigation to the sample which was confirmed to contain a new coronavirus.
+On December 26, Shanghai PHC received a sample from a patient with unknown pneumonia from Wuhan CCDC and Wuhan Central Hospital.
+They started an investigation into the sample, which was then confirmed to contain a new coronavirus.

-However, the outbreak went unnoticed until a cluster of unknown pneumonia was observed by a Wuhan doctor called Zhang Jixian.
+However, the outbreak went unnoticed until a cluster of unknown pneumonias was observed by a Wuhan doctor named Zhang Jixian.
 Zhang was an ICU doctor at Hubei Hospital of Integrated Traditional Chinese and Western Medicine.
-Her experience fighting SARS in 2003 kept her alerted about a public health emergency.
+Her experience fighting SARS in 2003 kept her alert to the possibility of a public health emergency.
 On December 26, 2019, a senior couple who lived near Zhang's hospital came to her for their fever and cough.
-The CT scan results of the couple's thorax showed unusual changes in the lungs which were different from those in any known viral pneumonia.
+The CT scan results of the couple's thorax showed unusual changes in the lungs that were different from those in any known viral pneumonia.
 Dr. Zhang advised the couple's son to see her and found similar conditions.
-On the same day, a patient from Huanan Seafood Market that Dr. Zhang saw also had the unusual conditions.
+On the same day, Dr. Zhang saw a patient from the Huanan Seafood Market that also had unusual conditions.

-On December 27, the doctor reported her discovery to her hospital and the hospital soon informed Jianghan CDC, thinking that this might be an infectious disease as indicated by the familial cluster.
+On December 27, Zhang reported her discovery to her hospital and the hospital soon informed Jianghan CCDC, thinking that it might be an infectious disease as indicated by the familial cluster.
 As a precaution, she told her colleagues to wear protective gear and prepare a specialized area in the hospital to receive patients with similar conditions.

-On December 28 and 29, three more patients came to the clinic of the hospital, all of whom were related to Huanan Seafood Market.
+On December 28 and 29, three more patients came to the hospital's clinic, all of whom were related to the Huanan Seafood Market.
 The hospital notified the provincial and municipal health commissions.
-The health commissions appointed Wuhan and Jianghan CDC and Jinyintan Hospital to undertake epidemiological research for the seven patients on December 29.
-Six of them were then transferred to Jinyintan, a specialized facility for infectious diseases.
+On December 29, the health commissions appointed Wuhan and Jianghan CCDC and Jinyintan Hospital to undertake epidemiological research for the seven patients.
+Six were then transferred to Jinyintan, a specialized facility for infectious diseases.
 Only one patient refused the transfer.
 Dr. Zhang Jixian's discovery was later widely praised.
-Hubei's government honored her and Zhang Dingyu, the president of Jinyintan for their contribution to control the viral outbreak.
+Hubei's government honored her and Zhang Dingyu, the president of Jinyintan, for their contribution to controlling the viral outbreak.